faran-ataei/quote-app/quote-project/src/__test__/02-QuotesBy/Readme.md

 ## Quotes By AUTHOR

-In this component you should test QuotesBy component and know the author name.
+This component gets the name of the author from props and displays it on the screen.

-1. Render component
+You should test QuotesBy component and know the author name.

-2. test author name in component
+1. Now check the author name is displayed in this component or not